 Hi there!
-Welcome to Amelia in Oxford, Mississippi.
+Welcome to Amelia in Water Valley, Mississippi, formerly in Oxford.
 To give you a little background on the shop...
 Since opening in 2009, Amelia and owner Erin Austen Abbott, have received international attention, from the likes of The New York Times, The Wall Street Journal, Design Sponge, Daily Candy, Anthology, Design Love Fest and many, many more.
 We are so thrilled to bring you all of our finds, some of which you can't find anywhere else as we work with many artists directly to create exclusive items for Amelia.
 Most everything in the shop was designed and made in the USA, leaving some shelf space for a few European and Canadian lines as well.
 We carry a little something for everyone, from housewares to stationery to jewelry to baby items.

 A little about owner, Erin Austen Abbott...